Broadway Assembly Church History

 On November 29, 1954, Rev. Keith A. Smith was elected pastor of the Lorain Gospel Tabernacle.
 Rev. Smith was the son-in-law of Rev. Hance.
 He & Sis.
 Grace (Hance) Smith had met while attending Central Bible Institute in Springfield, Missouri.

-At the time of his coming, the congregation expressed their desire to build to the new pastor.
-The English-speaking Sunday School was running in the 200’s at the time.
+At the time of his coming, the congregation expressed to the new pastor their desire to build.
+The English-speaking Sunday School attendance was running in the 200’s at the time.
 Growth continued under the new pastor and in 1955 land was purchased on the corner of Highway 254 and Broadway.
 Even though $10,000 was still owed on the lot at the time of the groundbreaking, the church was prompted to build by faith.

 With only $7000 in the Building Fund, construction began on the new church in the fall of 1955.
 The people of the congregation worked long and hard hours during the winter of 1955-56 in very cold temperatures.
 Many of them would come straight from their jobs each day and put in several hours before going home.
 The 4” decking of the main sanctuary was laid during a cold snow storm.
 The neighbors and community were very impressed by the determination of the congregation.